The event signage ideas covered in this post are:

 A step and repeat wall is a backdrop with repeating sponsors’ logos.
 These walls are often used in red carpet events and are used as photography backdrops.
-These walls also tend to receive a lot of media exposure and social media shares and hashtags which indirectly promotes both the event and their sponsors.
+These walls also tend to receive a lot of media exposure and social media shares and hashtags which indirectly promote both the event and their sponsors.

 7. Directional Signs

 Directional signs don’t necessarily have to mean pointing arrows to an area.
-It could also mean labelling areas or sections in your event such as the merchandise store, cafe, main stage, concierge desk, etc.
+It could also mean labeling areas or sections in your event such as the merchandise store, cafe, main stage, concierge desk, etc.

 8. Floor Graphics

 The floor is generally the most unsued space of an event.
-Event organisers would brand the walls, pillars and structures but generally leave the floor unbranded.
+Event organisers would brand the walls, pillars, and structures but generally leave the floor unbranded.
 Event organisers can utilise floor graphics as directional signs to assist with the traffic flow.
 These floor graphics also can be utilised as another sponsorship opportunity for the event.